-The included, model-specific, Intuition moldable liner handles the comfort issue with ease, and the stock footbeds work great.
+The included, model-specific, Intuition moldable liner on the Scarpa F1 Ski Boots handles any comfort issue you may have with ease, and the stock footbeds work great too.
 It’s important to cook the liners so they mold to your feet and lower legs.
 Be sure to have a boot fitter take care of this for you.
 It will make your boots feel like slippers.

 On my winter and spring overnights, I usually don’t bring shoes preferring to just wear my liners as shoes around camp.
 Yep, the Scarpa F1 Ski Boots are that comfortable.